MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-text-copilot.md

 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - This feature doesn't support non-English language input.
-> - This feature will be available for preview in the United States only.
+> - Please see the availability of Copilot in your geographical region [here](/power-platform/admin/geographical-availability-copilot).
 > - To understand the capabilities and limitations of this feature, see [FAQ for natural language to text](../faqs-generate-text.md).

 ## Prerequisites